Transformers: Generation 1: Comics

 Three publishers had or have the license to produce comic books based on the Transformers.
 Marvel Comics held the license during the original run of the toy line.
 Marvel's UK branch also published their own Transformers stories.
 Dreamwave Productions revived Transformers comics in 2002 but went bankrupt in 2005, forcing a cessation.
 IDW Publishing picked up the rights soon after.
+IDW's license lapsed in 2022, with Skybound Entertainment and Image Comics beginning a brand-new series the following year.
+Skybound's series ties into a new shared universe with several other Hasbro intellectual properties.

 Each publisher to pick up the comics rights all chose to go with their own continuity than continue the hanging storylines from the previous publisher.
 As the comics regularly features characters dying, thus far, this is the only way to get around regarding use of characters and issues regarding their place in continuity.
 Also, the series by Marvel UK used the stories from the US but as the series run weekly, additional stories had to be made to act as supplement.
 These UK only stories often worked in and around the US stories, offering a different experience.

-So far, there are four comic book continuities based on the Generation 1 characters:
+So far, there are five comic book continuities based on the Generation 1 characters: